DRESS CODE (Rock Hill School District Policy JICA)

 Dutchman Creek Middle School Dress Code

-District board policy states that the board reserves the right to bar from school students whose personal appearance is disruptive to the educational process and orderly operation of the school.
+District board policy states that the board reserves the right to bar students from school whose personal appearance is disruptive to the educational process and orderly operation of the school.
 Discretion to formulate reasonable dress codes is left to the administration.
 To carry out this policy, Dutchman Creek Middle School has adopted the following rules regarding dress to be complied with anytime students are in the school building:

 - Dutchman Creek official logos are permitted on tops.
 Shirts must have a collar and sleeves.
 V-neck collared shirts are prohibited.
-Boys and girls must wear golf type or button-down shirts in long or short sleeve.
+Boys and girls must wear golf type or button-down shirts in long or short sleeves.
 Shirts may be any solid color without a logo.
 All other manufacturer’s brand/slogan or other non-school logos on tops are prohibited.
 Stripes and trim colors on any tops are also prohibited.
 Shirt buttons must begin at the neck and only 2 (two) factory buttons from the collar may be unbuttoned.
 Any solid crew-neck t-shirts may be worn underneath the collared shirt but must be high enough to come above the second button of the collared shirt.
-Boys and girls’ shirts/blouses, regardless of knit or other fabric, must be tucked completely.
+Boys’ and girls’ shirts/blouses, regardless of knit or other fabric, must be tucked completely.
 All tops should be tucked in at least 3-4 inches to avoid tops coming out of the pants throughout the day.

 - Sweaters and sweatshirts must be of solid color without a logo, stripes, or patterns.
 These must be worn over a collared shirt with the collar visible.
 Official DCMS hooded sweatshirts (Hoodies) are permitted in the building.